tidalmigrations/tidalmigrations.github.io/pages/tidal tools/discover.md

 - Scan multiple networks and DNS services with a *discovery plan*

-    `` tidal discover --plan my_plan.yml -f my_urls.txt``
+    `` tidal discover my_plan.yml > my_urls.txt``

 With this command, Tidal Discover will output a set of <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.FQDNs}}">FQDNs</a> for your defined discovery plan and store it in the file *my_urls.txt*.

-*Your* Discovery plan can include three different ways that you want to scan your networks and DNS services.
+*Your* Discovery plan is a [YAML](http://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) file which can include three different ways that you want to scan your networks and DNS services.
 You may choose to provide a DNS service to extract information, a *named.conf* file for binary configuration, or a collection of zone files to be scanned and generate all the affected domains.

 ### via DNS Service
 An example of a discovery plan to obtain FQDNs by specifying a DNS Service.